 Schedule: On-site registration runs from 9-9:45am.
-Rounds are scheduled for 10am, 1:30pm, and 5pm each day.
+The rounds are scheduled for 10am, 1:30pm, and 5pm each day.
 The second and third rounds each day can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.

 Rated: US Chess regular rated and NWSRS rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
 The OSCF is currently offering discounted regular memberships (no printed magazine) to scholastic players here.

 Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year